jiaaro/jiaaro/_posts/2014-10-02-hard-problems-and-sex-appeal.md

 Innovating on business models is an underappreciated art.
 Business models are the difference between Android and iOS.
 Farmville and Minecraft.
 Gillette and Harrys.

 Nobody is going to Mars until there’s a business model.
-And it’ll need to be a new one; I don’t think Indentured servitude is going to cut it this time.
+And it’ll need to be a new one; I don’t think [indentured servitude](http://en.wikipedia.org/wiki/Indentured_servant) is going to cut it this time.